 Below is a shot of the station on the top of Crandall Peak in the Sierra’s.
-Buddy Leigh was assisting in antenna setup.
+My buddy Leigh was assisting in antenna setup.
 Looks like our 7 element 2 meter Yagi on the AB-85 mast sections was not quite vertical yet!
 It is pointed off to the west towards San Fransicso, about 130 miles away.
-The AS-1729 VHF whip is mounted on the spare tire carrier and it is wired to the VRC-7 / RT-70 set on 6 meters.
+The AS-1729/VRC VHF whip is mounted on the spare tire carrier and it is wired to the VRC-7 / RT-70 set on 6 meters.

 We also tried a VRC-7/RT-70 driving an AS-1729 mounted on the Bronco atop Crandall Peak.
 The circuit from the PRC-25/AT-271 was just in the noise, not usable although we did not try to enhance it by moving either station around a few wavelengths to see if that might be improved.
 They could not hear the half-watt RT-70.
 Later experience showed that repositioning could probably would have produced a few db difference either way.

 Conclusion: The PRC-25 can greatly exceed the “nominal planning range” by a considerable amount if sited at optimal locations taking advantage of a nearly optical LOS path.
 Your mileage may vary…More tests to follow using the AT-984A at both ends over a longer path.